alphagov/govuk-design-system/src/patterns/telephone-numbers/index.md

 Error messages should be styled like this:

-{{ example({group: "patterns", item: "telephone-numbers", example: "error-empty-field", html: true, nunjucks: true, open: false, size: "s"}) }}
+{{ example({ group: "patterns", item: "telephone-numbers", example: "error-empty-field", html: true, nunjucks: true, open: false, size: "s" }) }}

 Make sure errors follow the guidance in [error message](/components/error-message/) and have specific error messages for specific error states.